Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Linearizability

-#theorem[In LTQueueV2, an enqueue can only match at most one dequeue.] <slotqueue-unique-match-enqueue>
+#theorem[In Slotqueue, an enqueue can only match at most one dequeue.] <slotqueue-unique-match-enqueue>

 #proof[A dequeue indirectly performs a value dequeue through `spsc_dequeue`.
 Because `spsc_dequeue` can only match one `spsc_enqueue` by another enqueue, the theorem holds.]

-#theorem[In LTQueueV2, a dequeue can only match at most one enqueue.] <slotqueue-unique-match-dequeue>
+#theorem[In Slotqueue, a dequeue can only match at most one enqueue.] <slotqueue-unique-match-dequeue>

 #proof[This is trivial as a dequeue can only read out at most one value, so it can only match at most one enqueue.]